-Digital innovation is an imperative for the retail sector as it’s rocked by endless economic shifts from the pandemic to supply chain issues and price instability.
+Digital innovation is imperative for the retail sector as it’s rocked by endless economic shifts from the pandemic to supply chain issues and price instability.
 The latter has led to a recent 0.3 percent drop as shoppers pull back spending to adjust to higher prices.

 While many in the retail sector could respond positively to a changing market ecosystem during COVID-19, the changes kept coming.
-What we now realize is that some shocks to retail may fade, but others will have lasting impact.
+What we now realize is that some shocks to retail may fade, but others will have a lasting impact.
 This requires retailers to use digital transformation to drive innovation that delivers resiliency and agility.

 Just what does resiliency and agility mean for retailers when it comes to innovation?
 It can mean creating back-end systems that make mobile applications and ecommerce sites easier to update, manage and monitor as just one aspect.

 Retailers need broader visibility and the agility to make changes across their applications.
 This can take the form of a modern CI/CD pipeline and microservices to stronger analytics platforms for application development and customer/product insights.
 These may have once been digital transformation moves, but now they must focus on opening innovation possibilities for the business without the need to retool the technology.

 Innovation requires an ability to proactively identify root problems affecting consumer experiences and new market, product, services, and sales opportunities.
 By focusing on digital transformation to make innovation possibilities a reality, retailers can:

 Today’s consumers want to use mobile applications to buy and sell goods.
 They expect a hybrid meld of in-store and online experiences, so ecommerce sites must be far more responsive to real time changes to reflect and bolster in-store experiences and inventory/supply chain needs.

 This can mean application development that works in tandem with Magento2 migration to respond proactively to customer needs as they change.
 Mobile commerce is all about highly connected financial and retail transactions through a mobile device to enable: